 When embarking on the journey to supply chain visibility, the route needs to be defined by tangible intermediate targets.
 Thus, the vision is broken down to specific benefits to be addressed and structured along the supply chain, e.g. by different product groups.
 At CAMELOT we have experienced that use cases provide a feasible division of an overall picture which also relate to best practices derived from other installations.
 This structure puts benefits relevant for your business first and avoids putting effort into non beneficial aspects of the supply chain with a technology which may be highly complex.

 The first point on your visibility agenda should be the vision and the use cases.
-According to us, in the Gartner Hype Cycle we see the link from visibility to scenarios as anti-counterfeiting, returns management, condition monitoring (such as temperature for a cold chain) or serialization (e.g. for pharmaceuticals or safety critical automotive parts).
+Visibility might fuel scenarios as anti-counterfeiting, returns management, condition monitoring (such as temperature for a cold chain) or serialization (e.g. for pharmaceuticals or safety critical automotive parts).
 Even using real-time visibility in scenarios with lower complexity, e.g. a single transport, you may find benefits in earlier reaction on deviations, reduced waiting times, improved utilization, and reduced service labor.
 Improving customer satisfaction, certifying an origin, increasing responsiveness, or promoting performance are targets which relate to many of the use cases contributing to overall visibility.

 Find some examples use cases in our blog: